Why focus on large legacy trees?

 Each Tree Trust Chapter selects their own trees – some are on private land, some are in parks and cemeteries, and some are on school and museum grounds.

 In all cases the trees selected have structural issues that can be addressed with corrective pruning.
 Work usually includes removing deadwood, reducing the crown to encourage regrowth, and pruning to remove failing or dangerous limbs.

 Do you have a suggestion for a tree that needs work?
 Nominate your tree here.

 Where will the new trees be planted?

-Our new trees will be planted close to the legacy trees we are caring for.
-This will let our larger trees protect and nurture the younger trees as they grow into fully grown carbon capture heros!
+We try to plant saplings close to the legacy trees we are sustaining.
+This will let our larger trees protect and nurture the younger trees as they grow into fully grown carbon capture heroes!

 How does an offset program work?